polycube-network/polycube/Documentation/developers/polycube-metrics.rst

 How to add metrics to a service
 --------------------------------
-To add a metric to a service you must add the extensions defined in polycube-base.yang to the chosen point of the service yang file (which can be a leaf, a container, a list, an augment or similar).
+To add a metric to a service you must add the extensions defined in polycube-base.yang to the chosen point of the service yang file (which can be a leaf, a container, a list, an augment or similar):
 - polycube-base: name-metric: you must respect OpenMetrics rules
 - polycube-base: type-metric: gauge, counter, histogram, summary
 - polycube-base: help-metric: a summary to help those who read the metrics